 “Elves and Dragons!
 I says to him.
 Cabbages and potatoes are better for me and you.” ― J.R.R.
-Tolkien, The Lord of the Rings
+Tolkien

 I am the first to admit it - I do not have a green thumb!
 In fact, quite the opposite.
 Ian and Rachael are the gardeners in the family, so when it comes to gardening, I quietly take a back seat and leave the whole project in their capable hands.

-Before choosing the site for your garden I would recommend watching the sun move across your yard.
+Before choosing the site for your garden on your farm, I would recommend watching the sun move across your property.
 Most vegies and fruit trees need a full six hours of sunlight a day and you will struggle to get anything to grow in deep shade.
-You also want to make sure that you have easy access to water, and that the area is well drained.
+You also want to make sure that you have easy access to water, that the area will be protected from animals looking for a tasty snack, and that it is well drained.

-Rachael started our vegetable garden by enclosing the area where she wanted to create the beds with large cinder blocks.
+Rachael started our vegetable garden by marking off the area where she wanted to create beds with large cinder blocks.
 After tilling the existing soil and raking it to remove grass, rocks, and weeds she filled the bed up with a generous amount of mulch.
 She then laid a path between the beds to allow for easier access when weeding and harvesting.

 When choosing which vegetables to grow choose ones your family will eat and enjoy; and if you want to save money, start with seeds.
-Rachael planted her tomato, squash, and pepper seeds inside to get them started 8 weeks before the last frost of the season was forecast.
-She then transplanted the seedlings into the beds.
+8 Weeks before the last frost of the season was forecast, Rachael planted tomato, squash, and pepper seeds in paper cups and put them inside on our kitchen windowsill to get them started.
+Once they were well established, she transplanted the seedlings into the beds.
 At the same time, she sowed her carrot, potato, onion, and lettuce seeds directly into the beds, making sure to follow the directions on the packet as to spacing and depth.
 After an initial watering to help establish the seeds, she just kept a general eye on them.
 In Oregon, Spring is fairly wet which meant that the beds didn’t need much in the line of watering, however they did have to be weeded weekly.

 Since the fenced area we chose for our orchard was fairly small we planted espaliered apple trees, grape vines, and blueberries along the fence line.
 Espaliered trees are great space savers as they can be pruned in such a way that they fan out along the fence rather than spreading out to form a canopy.
 We then planted dwarf peach, plum, and pear trees.
 Dwarf trees are grafted onto a root stock that will not allow the tree to grow as large as a standard size tree (a standard size tree has a 20 foot spread and a dwarf tree has a 10 foot spread).